justinmathias/isocalcR/README.md

 related to these calculations, but instead to streamline the process.
 At present, calculations for years 0 C.E. - 2021 C.E. are stable and will work with all functions, with 2022 being added at the end of the year.

+      `isocalcR` 0.0.1 and `isocalcR` 0.0.2 incorporated
+photorespiratory processes into calculations where C<sub>i</sub> was computed.
+The current release version of `isocalcR`, 0.1.0, now has the option to specify the formulation used in calculating physiological indices where C<sub>i</sub> is necessary for calculations (i.e. CiCa, diffCaCi, iWUE).
+Furthermore, `isocalcR` now includes the function “custom.calc”, which allows the user to specify variables such as atmospheric \[CO2\], that are automatically determined in other functions.

 ## Installation